MikelArnaiz/turborepo-basic/README.md

     1. Choose patch (skip both major and minor changes)
     1. Write a message for the release notes.
     1. It will create a file in the `.changeset` directory
-1. You can commit the changes and push, on merge, the Github action  will generate a new patch release
+1. You can commit the changes and push.
+On merge, the Github action  will generate a new patch release
 1. ‼️ TODO CHECK, at this point it might happen that both docs and web are pointing to the new version.
 If so change it manually and run `pnpm install again`.
 1. You've done your first release!

-## Releases

 ## Remote Caching